stratSystemF/lambda/README.md

 ##Conclusion

-Severals time we had the feeling that we were playing a game, without knowing the actual rules: the existing keywords we could use.
+Several time we had the feeling that we were playing a game, without knowing the actual rules: the existing keywords we could use.
 Our learning of Coq was driven by what we thought we needed, so we read Coq code and parts of Coq'Art, we asked strong people how to do some stuff, we experimented blindly (and sometimes it worked and we discovered new Coq tricks).
-It was a kind of chaotical experience.
+It was kind of a chaotical experience.

 There are several things which are not satisfying in our code: the style is not uniform (we did not find our style), the code organization is not perfect, we probably missed some big shortcuts...
-If we should redo the project now, it would be a lot easier, with the basics of Coqs.
+If we should redo the project now, it would be a lot easier, with the basics of Coq.